qodrinzo/arden2bytecode/_docs/Using-the-evoke-slot.md

+---
+# GENERATED - DO NOT EDIT
+title: Using the evoke slot
+---
 As of September 2012, it is possible to declare events in the evoke slot of a MLM.

 An example would be: